- Pakistan’s solar power capacity under its IGCEP 2047 report is expected to exceed 26.9 GW by the end of 2047

 - By 2047, solar’s share is expected to grow up to 26.9 GW contributing a rather low level of 16% to an expected nominal generation capacity of 168,246 MW

-Come 2047, a decade after the country came into existence after it separated from India, Pakistan believes it can boast of close to 27 GW of solar power capacity.
+Come 2047, a century after the country came into existence after it separated from India, Pakistan believes it can boast of close to 27 GW of solar power capacity.
 As per the Indicative Generation Capacity Expansion Plan (IGCEP) 2047 published by the country’s National Electric Power Regulatory Authority (NEPRA), under the base case scenario solar’s share in the country’s electricity mix should be 26,921 MW in that year.

 As per the Renewable Energy Capacity Statistics 2020 by the International Renewable Energy Agency (IRENA), Pakistan’s solar energy capacity till the end of 2019 reached 1,329 MW.